When/how are orders shipped?

 Note: There is no tracking or insurance on USPS Air Mail and International Priority Mail.

-FedEx must be used for tracking or insurance on shipments outside the US
+FedEx must be used for tracking or insurance on shipments outside the US or the shipment value exceeds $50

 Please e-mail for all other rates